MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/hand-coach.md

   * Material: Teaching_Hand2
   * Scripts: Refer to MRTK guidelines for <a href= "/windows/mixed-reality/mrtk-unity/features/ux-building-blocks/hand-coach"> MRTK hand coach </a>
   * Per- project setting
-    * Scene set to UWP: Instruction can be found on the [Configure Unity Project](../develop/unity/Configure-Unity-Project.md) for Windows Mixed Reality
+    * Scene set to UWP: Instruction can be found on the [Setting up your XR configuration page](../develop/unity/xr-project-setup.md?tabs=openxr#manual-setup-without-mrtk)

 ## See also